adster-tech/adster-flutter-sdk/example/README.md

-# adster_poc_example
+# flutter_sdk_example

-Demonstrates how to use the adster_poc plugin.
+Demonstrates how to use the flutter_sdk plugin.

 ## Getting Started